ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 not, then it MUST abort with error `unrecognizedTask`.
 Then the Helper checks that the report IDs in `AggregationJobInitReq.report_shares` are all distinct.
-If two ReportShare values have the same report ID, then the helper MUST abort with error `unrecognizedMessage`.
-If this check succeeds, the helper then attempts to recover each input share in `AggregationJobInitReq.report_shares` as
+If two ReportShare values have the same report ID, then the helper MUST abort with error `invalidMessage`.
+If this check succeeds, the helper then attempts to recover each input share in `AggregationJobInitReq.report_shares` as follows:
-follows:

 1. Decrypt the input share for each report share as described in
    {{input-share-decryption}}.